WeiHerng1504/Checkers-Game/README.md

 next action of the player to be the first action on the path from the root of the tree toward a leaf node for which the player maximizes their gain while the opponent (considered rational) aims to minimize the player’s gain; see the red path in Figure 2.

+## Machine Games (stage 3)
+If the ‘P’ command follows the input actions, the program will play ten next actions or all actions until the end of the game, whatever comes first.
+The game should continue from the board that results after processing the Stage 0 input.
+If the game ends within the next ten turns (including the last turn when no action is possible), the winner should be reported.
+The computation of actions and winner reporting should follow the Stage 1 rules.